warashibetrader/warashibetrader.github.io/_posts/2022-02-15-payment-receipt.md

 Below is the javascript code that is triggered by clicking the donation button.
 The code runs in any javascript-enabled context, with no dependencies or installation required of you or your clients.

-	// Currently only the preferred currency will be accepted let preferred = "XNO";
+	// Fill out preferred currency, addresses, items (currently only the preferred currency will be accepted) let preferred = "XNO";
 	let addresses = {XNO: "nano_1gpquwssoy8491ajmxp9cxjb3o38imcxidissob7cxc38o6h6r4d8gg639b7",
 			 BAN: "ban_1gpquwssoy8491ajmxp9cxjb3o38imcxidissob7cxc38o6h6r4d8gg639b7"};
-	let items = [{item:"Donation to the developer", XNO:"1", BAN:"100"}];
+	let items = [{item:"Donation to the developer", XNO:"1", BAN:"100"}, {item:"A memo"}];

 	// The below can be used as-is for a basic implementation, but a confirmation event is exposed below if needed let popup = window.open("https://warashibetrader.github.io/crypto/wallet");